Easy Etiquette for Preteens:

 - In Asia, instead of greeting people with a handshake, people bow to each other.
 The person with a lower status bows lower.

-- In America, it is common to whistle while you are applauding, but in other parts of the world, this whistling is seen as rude and like booing someone.
+- In America, it is common to whistle while you are applauding but, in other parts of the world, this whistling is seen as rude and similar to booing someone.

-- In America, shaking your head up and down means "yes" and shaking it side to side means "no." In parts of the Middle East, it is the other way around.
+- In America, nodding your head up and down means "yes" and shaking it side to side means "no." In parts of the Middle East, it is the other way around.

 - In Japan, you are supposed to use chopsticks when you eat.
 Meals usually consist of several larger platters for sharing, instead of individual meals for each person.
 If you have used your chopsticks, serve yourself food using the opposite end from which you ate.